 After many months of anguish and toil, one of the men in our group got a job.
 We rejoiced.
 But even our celebrations of the gift of work were surpassed by our rejoicing over the more precious, longer-lasting gifts that God has given.
 Our friend shared that through this awful experience God has given him the gift of contentment without money, trust despite the circumstances, and the altogether surprising gift of a stronger marriage.

-His testimony is just one more reminder that our God will never leave us nor forsake us and that our suffering is never in vain.
+His testimony is just one more reminder that our God will never leave us nor forsake us and that our suffering is never in vain (Romans 8:28).
 It is also just one more reminder that we as African Christians are perhaps best placed to speak into the topic of faith and no work.
 We need to start having those conversations.

 Those conversations need to be more than talk.
 They need to explore practical ways in which the unemployed Christian can redeem the time.
 Here are a few suggestions:

 Acting on these resolutions and others like them will not solve the problem of unemployment or end its pain.
-They will go some way to reminding you that every day lived in Christ is a precious gift from God, regardless of your work status.
+But they will go some way to reminding you that every day lived in Christ is a precious gift from God, regardless of your work status.